US officially exempts some key food items from reciprocal tariffs

 In recent weeks, Trump has shifted his focus entirely to affordability, asserting that any additional costs should be attributed to the policies of his predecessor, Joe Biden, rather than his own tariff strategies.

 The American consumer is frustrated with the high cost of food.
-Economists suggest that the high food prices, which many Americans continue to experience, are partly the result of these import tariffs, a situation that could worsen next year as companies begin to pass the full burden of tariffs onto consumers.
+Economists suggest that the high food prices, which many Americans continue to experience, are partly the result of these import tariffs.
+This situation could worsen next year as companies begin to pass the full burden of tariffs onto consumers.

 According to the Vietnam Pepper and Spice Association (VPSA), spices are also on the exemption list, which is a positive signal for imported spice products.